-Since no penalty was asserted in the Statement of Audit Changes issued November 15, 1982, and no basis for said penalty was asserted in the proceeding held herein, it must be presumed that the inclusion of a penalty in the amount of \$63.15 in the Notice of Deficit
+Since no penalty was asserted in the Statement of Audit Changes issued November 15, 1982, and no basis for said penalty was asserted in the proceeding held herein, it must be presumed that the inclusion of a penalty in the amount of \$63.15 in the Notice of Deficiency was an error by the Audit Division.

-Petitioner owns the equipment used to produce the juice and rents the building wh: houses his business from his mother at an annual rental of \$24,000.00 per year.
+Petitioner owns the equipment used to produce the juice and rents the building which houses his business from his mother at an annual rental of \$24,000.00 per year.